VMatrix1900/draft-service-metadata-in-BGP-LS/draft-ls-idr-bgp-ls-service-metadata.md

 # Acknowledgements

-The authors would like to thank Haibo Wang, LiLi Wang, Jianwei Mao for their help.
+The authors would like to thank Haibo Wang, Lili Wang, Jianwei Mao for their help.